 Type of Use and Skateboard-How are you planning to use your new electric skateboard?
 There are different types of powered skateboards for different uses.

-- Kids’ models – These are usually not really made for range and off-road capability.
+- Kids’ models – These are usually not made for range and off-road capability.
 In fact, many kids’ electric skateboards are cheap toys that a young child can entertain themselves with.
 While this isn’t always the case with teenage models, it may be best to buy a different style of the board if your teenager is interested in learning to ride an electric skateboard.

-- Cruiser Electric Models – These are absolutely excellent for commuters who are looking to avoid mass transit.
+- Cruiser Electric Models – These are excellent for commuters who are looking to avoid mass transit.
 These powered units are built for range and speed and are best used on city or town streets.
 These are also called commute boards.

 - Off-Road Models – Off-road model’s key focus is durability and power.
 This means that you will more easily get over uneven ground, gravel, and through the soil.
 You’ll get a much more overall boost in an off-roader electric skateboard than you’d need for a cruiser.